 was ordained to the Priesthood in 1975 and has worked in parishes in York, Hull and Thornaby and with the Catholic Missionary Society.
 He is an active promoter of RCIA, believing in its vision and role at the heart of the mission of the Church.

-Father John Lumley
+Canon John Lumley

 is the Director of Adult Formation for the Diocese.
 Before ordination he worked as a secondary school teacher.
 He has worked as a Parish Priest in Hull and Middlesbrough as well as acting as Diocesan Director of Religious Education.
 Fr John has degrees in modern languages and theology and a Master’s degree in the New Testament.
 For the last three years he has been teaching Pastoral Studies and New Testament at the seminary in Ushaw College.

 was ordained in 1969 after training for the Priesthood at Ushaw College.
 As well as parish work he has extensive experience of Chaplaincy in hospital, prison and school.
 He has a particular love of the Word and the Sacraments and a great enthusiasm for adult education and formation.